adriafung3/overcooked/README.md

 The code snippet has but 2 repeated characters: `=` and `\n`.
 There is no way to simplify it.

-It is easy to see that in this example, but when I try to apply the functions to other projects, sometimes I try hard to pack the repeated patterns, just to find out the outputed code is shorter than the script I wrote to generate it.
+It is easy to see that in this example, but when I try to apply the functions to other projects, sometimes I try hard to pack the repeated patterns, just to find out the outputted code is shorter than the script I wrote to generate it.
 And I spent time to think how to write the script, whereas it is better to type the code all manually.

-I hope you user don't make the same mistake.
+I hope you don't make the same mistake.